A universal Higgs bundle moduli space: Further aspects

-The equation (\ref{holsections}) implies that the symplectic connection $A$ gives a connection over Teichm\"uller space on the infinite-dimensional vector bundle of holomorphic sections of $L$ on the fibres $\MM_{Dol}$, but it is not flat, as required by geometric quantization \cite{Hit1}.
-It is however invariant by the circle action and so preserves the finite-dimensional subspaces corresponding to weights of the action, the dimensions of which, the ``equivariant Verlinde formula" were calculated in \cite{And}.
+giving a representation of the Lie algebra of functions with respect to the Poisson bracket (here the real curvature form $\omega_1$ acts on the complex section $s$ by $-i\omega_1$).
+We see from (\ref{holsections}) that the $\bar\partial$-operator of the connection $\nabla_A$ acts on sections of $L$ extended to $\MM_B\times B$ via the natural representation of the Lie algebra of functions.
+Since $\nabla_A$ is invariant by the circle action the holomorphic structure preserves the finite-dimensional subspaces corresponding to weights of the action, the dimensions of which, the ``equivariant Verlinde formula" were calculated in \cite{And}.